 Watts Up!
 Meter

-A Watts Up! meter is available for loan to Oconto Falls Municipal Utilities customers from the Oconto Falls Municipal Utility Office.
+A Watts Up! meter is available for loan to Oconto Falls Municipal Utilities customers.
 It measures voltage, amperage and the cost of appliances or other equipment operating at 110 VAC (e.g. refrigerators, televisions, etc.).
 You can find out how much energy your appliances are costing you, or compare your current appliances to new energy efficient models.